bradonomics/bradonomics.com/_articles/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ### The Power of Career Capital

 We still have to pick a job by some means, so how can we get a list of jobs that might qualify to be good jobs?
 Jobs where we can apply the Craftsman Mindset?
 Cal offers three traits that define great work: creativity, impact, and control.
-He then goes on to profile three people who've put in the work necessary for their jobs to give them these traits: Steve Jobs, Ira Glass and Al Merrick.
+He then goes on to profile three people who've put in the work necessary for their jobs to give them these traits: Steve Jobs, Ira Glass, and Al Merrick.

-"To get [his current job], Merrick realized he needed a rare and valuable skill to offer in exchange [for the freedom to go surfing at a moments notice].
+"To get [his current job], Merrick realized he needed a rare and valuable skill to offer in exchange [for the freedom to go surfing at a moment's notice].
 Once he had surf pros like Kelly Slater riding his boards---and winning---he became free to dictate the terms of his working life."

 Really?